Rider vs. Passenger Marketing Skills

 Impact of Poor Website Product Information

 Likewise, the information a non-rider creates for potential online customers often has the same problems.
-If your “expert” in motorcycle marketing doesn’t ride, it will be apparent on your site.
+If your “expert” in marketing doesn’t ride, it will be apparent on your site.
 Any experienced motorcycle rider will see it on the first page they read.
 Whether the home page or a product or service page, it is a turn-off.

 As you know, every qualified biker visiting your site is valuable.
 And it isn’t just because the owner has spent lots of time and money getting visitors.
 But it is also because revenue is what keeps your lights on.
 Also, without someone knowing about riding, the motorcycle site’s conversion rate will drop, and total sales will be lower.